frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: get_patient_summary

-> **AI Analysis:** This procedure provides a consolidated summary for a specific patient, including their demographic details, total number of medical encounters, and the date of their most recent visit.
-It also calculates the cumulative financial charges associated with all their past encounters, providing a high-level overview of the patient's clinical and billing history.
+> **AI Analysis:** This procedure retrieves a consolidated summary for a specific patient, including their demographic information, clinical activity, and financial history.
+Its purpose is to provide a quick, at-a-glance overview of a patient's record by calculating their total number of encounters, the date of their last visit, and the sum of all associated charges.
-Data aggregation and reporting
+Reporting and business calculation
-This function likely supports a patient dashboard or a clinical summary view, enabling users like administrators or clinicians to quickly assess a patient's engagement and financial standing with the healthcare provider.
+This procedure likely powers a patient dashboard or summary screen within a healthcare application, providing essential context for clinical, administrative, and billing staff during patient interactions.

 **Definition:**
 ```sql